4moms Origami Review

 This stroller 's hard to maneuver around tight corners and is difficult to push one handed.
 It did manage small bumps and carpet surfaces without increased difficulty, but it is harder to push off hard surfaces, and the frame flexes so much that we had little control when moving on uneven terrain.
 The soft suspension and increase frame flex make it difficult or somewhat impossible to lift and move the stroller up and over curbs and stairs.
 Plus you run the risk of damaging the motor and charging mechanisms on the bottom side of the stroller.

 This stroller earned a 4 of 10 for quality, tying with the Graco Aire3 and the Baby Trend Expedition.
 This is the low score in our tests for this metric.
-The high is a 8 earned by the BOB Revolution Flex and the UPPAbaby Vista.
+Top scores were earned by the BOB Revolution and the Vista.

 This stroller seat has a canvas material that is kind of slick to the touch and a little rougher on the skin than the competition.
 Our testing indicated the material would be easy to wipe clean, but it might not be breathable.
 The material on the footrest is a flexible rubber that feels durable and can be easily cleaned by turning it inside out and wiping with a wet cloth.
 The material on the canopy is a light weight spandex material with a finely woven mesh ventilation/peek-a-boo window that doesn't feel very durable, and we worry it won't wear well over time.
 It did perform well in our snagging test, but time might yield a different result.
 The storage basket is made of the same rubbery type of material as the footrest and mesh as the canopy.